Share this article:

 • Bring your own pedals

 Even when you have a super bike, you don't know if the saddle is suitable for your ergonomics.
-And nothing is more annoying than having to abort your adventure early because of bottom pain.
-Extra tip for the ladies, as specific women's saddles are almost NEVER available at rentals.
+And nothing is more annoying than having to abort your adventure early because of pain in your bottom.
+Extra tip for the ladies, as specific women's saddles are almost NEVER available at the rental.
 So bring your own saddle if you know you are prone to this.
-Also bringing your own pedals can avoid annoyances when clicking in.
+Bringing your own pedals can also avoid annoyances when clicking in.
 Or still finding out that the rental does not have your pedals.
 Better safe than sorry.

 Conclusion

 • If ja goes flying, apply the rule of five.
-On five or more trips, take your own bike in a Scicon Aerotech bike case.
+On five or more trips, take your own bike in a Scicon Aerotech or in a variant that takes up just a little less space at home, for example a Thule.

 • To pack a bike case, use bubble wrap and two foam sheets to provide extra protection for fragile parts.

-• When going to rent a bike, I always check the reviews and send an email.
-Also, always look at what bikes they offer, whether it's a bit of a new bike.
+• When you have a rent a bike, then always check out the reviews and send a message.
+Also, always look at what bikes they offer.
+Are they newer models?
+Or are they the latest in line?

-• If you go to popular destinations such as Mallorca, Calpe, Tenerife or Gran Canaria, you often have a lot of choice.
-Then rely on organisations you know, for example Fred Rompelberg on Mallorca, Pro Cycle Hire, Eat Sleep Cycle, Cycling Friendly or Bikepoint Tenerife.
+• Going to popular destinations such as Mallorca, Calpe, Tenerife or Gran Canaria, then you often have a lot of choice.
+Then rely on organisations you know, such as, for example Fred Rompelberg On Mallorca, Pro Cycle Hire, Eat Sleep Cycle, Cycling Friendly or Bikepoint Tenerife.